erickmetz/droplet-cloudflare-updatefw/README.md

 When this script is functioning properly for you, remove your HTTP/HTTPS access rules from your permanent firewall and let this script update access so that only Cloudflare's IPs can reach your webserver directly.

 ## Installing
 This could run in any user account.
-In this case we'll say there's a generic "user" account.
-In this example we'll use /home/user/scripts/.

 First, clone the repository:
 ```
 git clone https://github.com/erickmetz/droplet-cloudflare-updatefw.git
 ```